pawanpdn-671/tmentor/README.md

     1. Navigate to `http://localhost:3000/links`.
     2. Observe the header containing two dropdowns: "Select Company" and "Select Center."
     3. Switch to dark mode by clicking the bulb/moon icon on the top right.
-    4. Identify the issue with the background color of the dropdowns in dark mode.
+    4. Notice the issue with the background color of the dropdowns in dark mode.
-    5. (This is your task) Update the code to set the background color to #0f2642 for dark mode.
+    5. (This is your task) Update the code to set their background color to #0f2642 for dark mode.
     6. Ensure that the fix applies to all instances of this dropdown component, not just the ones on this header.
     7. Verify that the dropdowns look correct in both light and dark modes.